 The Cole R-I School District commits itself to the PLC learning model.
 Teachers, staff, and administrators at Cole R-I commit themselves to the success of every student.
 Teachers focus on improving student achievement by using regularly-scheduled staff collaboration time to address student needs.
-Cole R-I schools dismiss early, at 2:20 p.m., every Thursday throughout the school year to accommodate this collaborative time for staff.
+Cole R-I schools dismiss early, at 2:25 p.m., every Thursday throughout the school year to accommodate this collaborative time for staff.
 During this time, teachers clarify exactly what students need to learn by evaluating student progress through the use of formative and summative assessments.
 They provide students feedback on performance, utilize interventions for students who require extra support, and design enrichment activities to extend students beyond proficiency of learning goals.
-Through best teaching practices and active learning, students are engaged in the learning process and are provided feedback about their performance.